 Integrated Marketing Communications Specialist

-Tejas Srikanth grew up in rural Indiana but has resided in and around Boulder, Colorado for the past several years.
+Tejas Srikanth grew up in Marion, Indiana but has resided in and around Boulder, Colorado for the past several years.
 He graduated with a BA in Environmental Studies from the University of Colorado in 2019 and continued his education there, receiving a Master’s Degree in Sustainable Food Systems in 2022.
 Tejas began working in the realm of sustainable agriculture through an internship with an urban agriculture non-profit in 2019.
 Through this role, he promoted community participation in educational events related to landscape design, beekeeping, integrated pest management, and more.
 During graduate school, he also worked with another local organization devoted to advancing regenerative agriculture in Colorado’s Front Range and beyond.